asibic/glassalpha/site/docs/limitations.md

 ### Local-First Architecture

-Glass Alpha is designed for on-premise deployment:
+GlassAlpha is designed for on-premise deployment:
 - No cloud dependencies or external API calls
 - All processing happens locally
 - File-based storage instead of databases